programminghistorian/ph-submissions/lessons/common-similarity-measures.md

 ## Calculating Distance using SciPy

 Calculating distance in SciPy comprises two steps: first you calculate the distances, and then you must expand the results into a "squareform" matrix so that they're easier to read and process.[^4] The distance function in SciPy is called `pdist` and the squareform function is called `squareform`. **Euclidean distance** is the default output of `pdist`, so you'll use that one first.
 To calculate distances you simply call the `pdist` function on your DataFrame by typing `pdist(wordcounts)`.
-To get the squareform results, you can wrap that entire thing in the `squareform` results: `squareform(pdist(wordcounts))`.
+To get the squareform results, you can wrap that entire thing in the `squareform` function: `squareform(pdist(wordcounts))`.
 And to make this more readable, you'll want to put it all into a Pandas DataFrame.
 On the next line of your file, type:

 ```py
 euclidean_distances = pd.DataFrame(squareform(pdist(wordcounts)), index=filekeys, columns=filekeys)